When you open your pages tab you are greeted with this:

 The blue edit pencil will start you editing the page you have selected

-The red bin icon will permanently delete the page you have selected- make sure you are sure before pressing this.
+The red bin icon will permanently delete the page you have selected- be certain before pressing this.
 (You will be asked to confirm before deleting)

 Creating New Pages